 The bathroom can be a personal, sometimes spa-like space for many people, which is why bathroom remodeling DIY projects are so popular.
 It is also a very cost-effective way to save both money and space in a small bathroom.
 You may be surprised just how easy it can be to build a walk-in shower.

 Having a professional install the shower may be necessary, so do a little research to make sure that your DIY project is up to code.
-According to a national survey by HomeAdvisor, the average cost to install a shower professionally is around $3,000!
+According to a national survey done by HomeAdvisor, the average cost to install a shower professionally is around $3,500.
 However, the benefits can be huge.
-Installing a walk-in shower can increase your home’s resale value by as much as 66% of the total you paid to install it.
+Installing a walk-in shower can increase your home’s resale value by as much as 66 percent of the total you paid to install it.

 Find Your Spot

-When you are deciding where to put your walk-in shower, consider its position in relation to the rest of the bathroom.
+When you are deciding where to put your walk-in shower, consider its position to the rest of the bathroom.
 Will the shower door have room to open and close without hitting the vanity or toilet?
 You’ll need about 30 inches for door clearance.

 - Measure and sketch out a detailed floor plan.
 This will help prevent headaches later.